BEST Norway Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Norway - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Norway.
 Choose from the best cruise deals and specials for Norway cruises.
 Save up to 67% on last minute Norway cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Norway cruises often sail to Dover, Helsinki, Tallinn, Dublin and Belfast during their cruise itinerary.
-Norway cruises could leave from Bergen, Copenhagen, Oslo, Reykjavik and Rotterdam.
+Popular Norway cruises often sail to Dover, Helsinki, Edinburgh (South Queensferry), Dublin and Belfast during their cruise itinerary.
+Norway cruises could leave from Bergen, Hamburg, Oslo, Reykjavik and Rotterdam.
 Most commonly, Norway cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.